For more information, see Panel MiniApp > Set up environment.

 : Directly called by the service layer.
 This package encapsulates the P2P transmission method between the panel and the device.
 You can ignore the complex process of P2P communication and only need to focus on the business logic.@ray-js/robot-protocol

-: Underlying dependency.
-This basic SDK provides the rendering capabilities for the underlying layers.For general requirements of robot vacuums, you can focus on the application business logic and UI display without worrying about the implementation in the internal dependency package.
+: Directly called by the service layer.
+This package provides a standard capability for complete protocol parsing, and encapsulates the parsing and encoding process of relatively complex raw type data points (DPs) in the protocol.For general requirements of robot vacuums, you can focus on the application business logic and UI display without worrying about the implementation in the internal dependency package.
 Upgrades of the dependency packages will be backward compatible, and you can upgrade the dependency package separately in the project.

 Displaying live maps is a core feature of a robot vacuum application.
 So, how to render the first map on the homepage?